Skip to main content

 Load the technical details for a specific tool.

-• Input: toolName (string), serverName (optional string).
+• Input: toolName (string), serverId (optional string).

 • Output: The full JSON inputSchema for the requested tool.